Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 are less common in dense forests, but even unexplored forests will have occasional game trails.

-**Stealth and Detection in a Forest:** In a sparse forest, the maximum distance at which a Spot check for detecting the nearby presence of others can succeed is 3d6×10 feet.
+### Stealth and Detection in a Forest
+In a sparse forest, the maximum distance at which a Spot check for detecting the nearby presence of others can succeed is 3d6×10 feet.
 In a medium forest, this distance is 2d8×10 feet, and in a dense forest it is 2d6×10 feet.